stitchdata/docs/_destinations/postgresql/setup/amazon-postgresql-rds.md

           {% include misc/more-info-icons.html %}
           In the **Instance Specifications** section, you can select the licensing model, version, and more.

-          {% capture required-configuration %}
-           Some fields in this section must be configured a certain way to use Stitch.
+          {% capture required-configuration %}Some fields in this section must be configured a certain way to use Stitch.
 Required fields will be highlighted  and have a {{ notice-icon | replace:"TOOLTIP", "This field must be configured in the specified way to use Stitch." }} icon next to their name.
           {% endcapture %}

-          {% include important.html content=required-configuration %}
+          {% include important.html type="single-line" content=required-configuration %}

           {% include destinations/postgres/postgresql-rds-instance-specifications.html %}